aztecrex/haskell-graphql/README.md

 ## Status

+Notable capabilities
-- The parser can handle executable definitions.
+- The parser can handle executable definitions
+- The parser can handle type definitions

-Current work is on type system definitions.
+Current work is parsing type system extensions.

+See [TODO.txt](./blob/master/TODO.txt) for near-term task list.

 ## Design